emqx/cloud-docs/en_US/deployments/metrics.md

 #### Storage (GB)

-The Storage (GB) chart shows the storage space used by Durable Sessions and Event History within the selected time period.
+The Storage (GB) chart shows the storage space used by Durable Sessions and Event History within the selected period.

 <img src="./_assets/metrics_premium.png" style="zoom:65%;" >